-If you find a right pointer indicator (like the one shown in the right picture) appears on the left of certain fields, this means a sub-menu is available.
+If you find a right pointer symbol (as shown in the right view) appears on the left of certain fields, this means a submenu is available.
 The sub-menu contains additional options.
-You can use control keys Up/Down Arrow Keys to highlight the field and press
+You can use control keys Up/Down Arrow Keys to highlight the field and press Enter to enter the sub-menu.
+To return from the sub-menu press Esc.

-- ► IDE Primary Master
+- ►IDE Primary Master

-- ► IDE Primary Slave
+- ►IDE Primary Slave

-- ► IDE Secondary Master
+- ►IDE Secondary Master

 - ► IDE Secondary Slave